libretime/libretime/docs/_docs/interface-customization.md

           padding: 0;
     }

-Save the file with **Ctrl+O**, then refresh your browser to see the change to the interface background colour.
+Save the file with **Ctrl+S**, then refresh your browser to see the change to the interface background colour.

 Any custom changes that you make to the administration interface should be backed up before upgrading LibreTime to a newer version, otherwise they could be overwritten.
 If you have made improvements that you think might be useful to other LibreTime users, please contact LibreTime and tell us about them.